coatlessali/HoneyPatcher/README.md

 # *HoneyPatcher!*

-A mod installer and tool for Sonic the Fighters.
+A mod installer and tool for Sonic the Fighters, available for Windows and Linux/SteamOS.

 Right now, it can: